Articles on: Internet.

 Great!

-However, if this is not the first time you have experienced this issue, contact our Tech Support directly via SMS or Facebook Messenger as there may be an issue with the equipment.
+However, if this isn’t the first time you’ve experienced this issue, contact our Tech Support directly via SMS or Facebook Messenger as there may be an issue with the equipment.

 🤔My issue isn't listed here.